TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 The heading background color of light blue (rgb(108, 171, 221)) was also selected to keep with the minimalist style.
 I wanted to keep the main background white but then use the colors of the heading background for table hadings to ensure that they were the main central focus of the page.
 Different colours have been used for the buttons on the site to make these easily distinguishable.

 Icons were added to buttons throughout the site to aid the understanding of the functionality of that button.

+# Agile Methodology

+An Agile approach was taken for the management of this project.

+- User stories were written for each of the sites features.
+These included details of both acceptance criteria and the a list of tasks required to complete them.
+- The user stories where then managed in a Kanban board which was created in [GitHub Projects](https://github.com/users/TuckerFaulk/projects/4/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%2C%22Milestone%22%5D).
+The kanban board was split into three columns: To do, In Progress, and Done.
+- User stories were then prioritized with the MoSCoW approach and labels where used to manage this.

 # Languages Used